OgreCodes/DjangoPython3.Docker/README.md

 the project and the first app as normal:

     # django-admin startproject projectname

+**Note**: *This setup is geared for a MySQL Server setup, but can be used with any database by replacing the MySQL container settings in `docker-compose.yml`.
+For the simplest setup, comment out the mysql section in docker-compose.yml and use the default SQLLite configuration that comes with Django.
+In that case, there is no database setup, Django will create a SQLLite database in the code directory and you can skip to the section below on creating your first migration.

+#### Configure MySQL Server

 Before bringing the database container online, set the database name, user, and password.
 Stop the django docker container, then edit `docker-compose.yml` and set the passwords to something a little more secure than the existing.
 Optionally, change the database name and username.